Ready-to-Drink Shakes

 If you want protein-per-dollar, buy Premier.
 If you want the cleanest ingredient list, pay up for Fairlife Core Power Coffee.
 If you want maximum caffeine and the protein is secondary, La Colombe is the pick.

 • The macros are real.
-30g of protein for 160 calories is the best ratio I have seen in any shelf-stable shake.
+30g of protein for 160 calories is among the best ratios in any shelf-stable shake.
 The 1g of sugar essentially gets the drink off the added-sugar ledger entirely.

 • The price at Costco is hard to walk away from. $1.80 a bottle for 30g of protein is genuinely cheap.